antonioior/WAI_Project_Exam/README.md

 ## Users Credentials

-- antonio@polito.it, 12345678 (has reservartion in  and in )
+- antonio@polito.it, 12345678 (has reservartion in local: 1A, 1B, 1C and in regional : 2A, 3A)
-- marco@polito.it, 12345678 (has reservation in and in)
+- marco@polito.it, 12345678 (has reservation in regional: 1B, 1C and in international: 1E, 1F)
 - paolo@polito.it, 12345678 (no reservation)
 - matteo@polito.it, 12345678 (no reservation)